hossainlab/jhossain.me/content/publication/public-perception-of-antibiotic-resistance/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "The main objective of this survey is to improve awareness and understanding of antimicrobial resistance through effective communication, education and training."
+summary: "The aim of this study is to assess perception of the students on the impending doom called antibiotic resistance epidemic around the world through a questionnaire-based random survey on 472 students from final year of school (10th grade) to post-graduate level.  "

 tags: ["antibiotics", "antimicrobial resistance", "knowledge of antibiotics"]
 categories: []